LandonAndEmma/MKDS-ARM9-Editor/README.md

 ### Roadmap
 🔵 = Working on it, 🟢 = Will add soon, 🟡 = Will add later 🟠 = Might add

-🔵 Bug fixes retaining to listbox locations and the opening of repository link and info button opening twice.
 🟠 .NDS file opening support.

 ### Contributing